[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 spack arch --known-targets

-When writing a spec (for spack install
+When writing a spec (for spack spec, install

-or other), spack will
+, etc), spack will

 fully resolve all possible choices for the package and all of its